Skip to content

 Prerequisites

-DataKit has been installed (DataKit Installation Documentation)
+DataKit is installed (DataKit Installation Documentation)

 Configuration